Next: Checking the Distribution, Previous: Fine-grained Distribution Control, Up: Distributing [Contents][Index]

 any form.

-One use of the dist_hook
+One use of the dist_hook rule is for

 removing unnecessary files that get recursively included by specifying

-a directory in EXTRA_DIST
+a directory in EXTRA_DIST:

-EXTRA_DIST = doc dist-hook: rm -rf `find $(distdir)/doc -type d -name .svn`
+rm -rf `find $(distdir)/doc -type d -name .svn`

-recipe shouldn’t assume that the regular
+Note that the dist-hook recipe shouldn’t assume that the regular

 files in the distribution directory are writable; this might not be the